Allow me the comparison: Skitchin’ was to Road Rash what Beavis & Butthead were to The Simpsons.

 Skitchin’, unfortunately, never fixed the main flaw in the series: repetition.

-With one race after another, on a single two-lanes road with different cities in the background, there’s not much in the way of graphical or gameplay variety.
+With one race after another, on a single two-lane road with different cities in the background, there’s not much in the way of graphical or gameplay variety.
 Also, I was never a big fan of the combat, which feels a little tacked-on, especially grabbing weapons scattered on the road feels way more difficult than it’s supposed to.
 I usually finished the game without even grabbing a single one.

 Once the player has made peace with that, Skitchin’ does offer delicious 90s fun.
 EA Canada also introduced stunts, a concept missing altogether in the Road Rash series.
 It is possible to get points for jumping from ramps or over cars, also by doing tricks while in the air, with judges giving the player points.
-If Skitchin’ had a free roaming 3D engine, it basically would be universally recognised as the grandpa of the Tony Hawk series.
+If Skitchin’ had a free-roaming 3D engine, it basically would be universally recognized as the grandpa of the Tony Hawk series.
 It also features a better upgrade system than the one in Road Rash: the player has to look after their equipment, by replacing it or buying better quality items.
 Letting it degrade over time might mean instant game over on the first hit from an opponent.

 Finally, I need to take a moment to talk about the soundtrack.

 The producer went on to joke about how they locked composer Jeff Dyck in a basement with only grunge and rock CDs, then forced him to listen and compose the soundtrack before letting him go free.
 Well, I don’t know what kinda magic they worked on the guy but it did the job: the “metal” soundtrack is nothing short of amazing.
 Not only is the limited Megadrive/Genesis chip used to perfection, but its limits become strengths, everything sounds typically 90s with almost-real sounding distorted guitars.